 Since then, and especially since January 2021, Tianjin University and Johns Hopkins Center for Health Security have been working with IAP, also in close liaison with the US Department of State and the Chinese Ministry of Foreign Affairs, to adapt the China-Pakistan document into a set of guiding principles and standards of conduct, which both individual scientists and institutions active in biological research are expected to follow.

-Indeed, IAP has been a key partner in the development of the ‘Tianjin Biosecurity Guidelines for Codes of Conduct for Scientists’ (available also in Chinese).
+Indeed, IAP has been a key partner in the development of the ‘Tianjin Biosecurity Guidelines for Codes of Conduct for Scientists’.
 IAP Coordinator, Peter McGrath played a key role in drafting and editing elements of the text, as well as in planning and actively participating in two online international workshops (on 8 April and 26 May 2021) organized to solicit the input of a group of about 20 international experts convened to review, revise and improve earlier drafts of the document as well as to advise on eventual dissemination strategies.
 M. Iqbal Parker, a member of the IAP Biosecurity Working Group from South Africa, also played an active role in the drafting and review process.
 Other members of the IAP Biosecurity Working Group, including the chair, Ann Arvin, attended the two online discussion workshops.

 The guiding principles and standards of conduct laid out in the ‘Tianjin Biosecurity Guidelines for Codes of Conduct for Scientists’ are designed to be fundamental and inherently adaptable to diverse contexts and thus may be used to develop new or enhance, supplement and update existing codes of conduct to fill the gaps in biosecurity governance at national and institutional levels.